In a Nutshell

 Child Care

-Maine offers the Child Care Subsidy Program to help to low-income families who need support for children while they work or attend school.
+Maine offers the Child Care Subsidy Program to help low-income families who need support for children while they work or attend school.

 Shelters for the Homeless